learningmatter-mit/PerovskiteOrderingGCNNs/README.md

 conda env create -f environment.yml conda activate Perovskite_ML_Environment
 ```

+## Usage

+All our data and trained models are archived on Zenodo ([DOI: 10.5281/zenodo.11099803](https://doi.org/10.5281/zenodo.11099803)) and Materials Data Facility ([DOI: 10.18126/3hyv-5a38](https://doi.org/10.18126/3hyv-5a38)).
+Please place all data and model files in the corresponding directories and then refer to the following Jupyter notebooks to reproduce the results of our paper:

+- [1_model_training.ipynb](1_model_training.ipynb): This notebook provides examples of how to train GCNNs on the training dataset and conduct hyperparameter optimization based on the loss on the validation set.
+- [2_model_inference.ipynb](2_model_inference.ipynb): This notebook provides examples of how to verify the performance of GCNNs on the validation set, select the top-performing models accordingly, compute the prediction on the test and holdout sets, and extract the latent embeddings of CGCNN and e3nn after all message passing and graph convolution layers.
+- [3_model_analysis.ipynb](3_model_analysis.ipynb): This notebook provides examples of how to reproduce all major figures in this manuscript.

 ## Citation
 If you use our codes, data, and/or models, please cite the following paper: